Arabic Graffito From Muthallath (Near Yanbu’), 23? AH / 643-4? CE

 Comments

-This inscription written in old Kufic script is interesting as it leaves out tantalizing detail.
-If the number "23" means the year then it is the oldest published inscription.
-Kawatoko apparently considers the number "23" to mean 23 AH.
-Hoyland, on the other hand, mentions the inscription without commenting on the number "23" or its date.
+This inscription written in an old ḥijāzī script is interesting as it leaves out tantalizing detail of what it indicates.
+Kawatoko apparently considers the number "23" to mean 23 AH.[1]
+Hoyland, on the other hand, mentions the inscription without commenting on the number "23" or its date.[2]
+Imbert, like Kawatoko, considers the number "23" to mean 23 AH.[3]

 Location